Cawker City, Kansas

 Cawker City is a city in Mitchell County, Kansas, United States.
 As of the 2020 census, the population of the city was 457.
 The city is located along the north shore of Waconda Lake and Glen Elder State Park.
 It is one of several places claiming to be home of the largest ball of twine in the world.

 History

 Cawker City was founded in 1870.
 According to tradition, Colonel E. H. Cawker won naming rights for the town with a winning hand at poker.
 Cawker City was incorporated as a city in 1874.
 The first post office in Cawker City was established in June 1870.

 The city previously served many families living on small farms.
-A resident stated that Cawker City had three grocery stores in the 1960s.
-By 2017 the community had no grocery stores.
 Many young adults were leaving to find work elsewhere.
 In the area family sizes decreased and farm plot sizes increased.
 These factors caused the community's population to decline.